Planned release date: 2 Apr 1971 (UK).

 Initially Strawbs' management announced that "I'll Carry On Beside You" would be the A-side of the group's next single, a EP with non-album track "Let's Keep The Devil Outside" written by John Ford and a live cut from the QEH concert "We'll Meet Again Sometime".
-The scheduled release date was March 26.
+The scheduled release date was 26 Mar 1971 (though the test pressing had a handwritten release date of 2 Apr 1971).
 However, in Record Mirror in April 1971, Hud explained that the initial choice by the record company for the single was "I'll Carry On Beside You" (perhaps a more obvious choice).
 They:

 "wanted a single out before the album, and so they were going to pull off a fairly commercial track from the album, but we weren't too happy about that.
 Suddenly, "Witchwood" came up and we all agreed to issue it."